-ZERO WASTE is a project whose main objective is to promote the social inclusion of the rural areas in the field of education with content related to reducing food waste.
-As well as to improve the professional development of teachers by creating educational gamification tool with scientific content.
+ZERO WASTE is a project whose main objective is to promote the social inclusion of the rural areas in the field of education with content related to reduce food waste.
+As well as to improving the professional development of teachers by creating educational gamification tool with scientific content.

 ¿How is the Project developed?